HoagyC/HoagyC.github.io/goodwin.md

 ![How the Leopard Changed Its Spots cover image](./images/goodwin.jpg)

-I recently dug out a photo of a set of books recommended to me by Steve Rayhawk, soomeone with perhaps the largest vocabulary of concepts that I've ever encountered and I thought I'd give it a read.
+I recently dug out a photo of a set of books recommended to me by Steve Rayhawk.
+Steve uses probably the largest vocabulary of concepts of anyone I've met and I'd quite like to know where they come from, so I thought I'd give it a read.

 ### Core Thesis